fdeblasio/pokeemerald-expansion/notes.md

 ### Pokémon
 - Update teachable moves to match Indigo Disk
     - Figure out a way to mass update of both level up and teachable moves (PoryMoves has slightly different syntax for some forms)
+    - Gen 9 Pokémon currently only have Gen 3 teachable moves
 - Give Absol Sharpness?
 - Give Espeon Power Gem on level up or evolution?
 - Give Zapdos, Tapu Koko, and Kilowattrel Bolt Beak?